 Health & Safety at General Assembly

-As of November 2022, the Pittsburgh Port Authority and UUA GA host hotels continue to encourage caution, although neither has COVID-related mandates in effect.
+The Pittsburgh Port Authority and UUA GA host hotels continue to encourage caution, although neither has COVID-related mandates in effect.
 In keeping with UU values, your decision to attend GA in person should include an assessment of risk to your own safety, as well as compassion for the most vulnerable in our community who might also be present.
-In-person attendees must be vaccinated and/or self-test negative for COVID prior to entry in UUA GA spaces.
+In-person attendees must be vaccinated for COVID prior to entry in UUA GA spaces.
 Additionally, in-person attendees agree to safely distance from others when eating and/or singing, and to wear approved face masks while indoors and in close proximity.
 Those who cannot honor safety and wellness requirements will have their in-person registration converted to virtual participant, with the difference in cost either refunded or, if requested, donated toward financial support for other attendees with need.

 Before You Travel, Plan Ahead